DPsurv: Dual-Prototype Evidential Fusion for Uncertainty-Aware and Interpretable Whole-Slide Image Survival Prediction: Method

+where $\lambda \in [0,1]$ controls the degree of conservativeness in decision, with larger values favoring belief-based (risk-averse) predictions and smaller values relying more on plausibility-based (risk-tolerant) estimates, yielding a flexible decision-risk‑controlled model.
+Further details on the impact of $\lambda$ are provided in Appendix~\ref{appendix_hyper}.

-\textbf{Survival prediction interpretation with Component-wise Relative Risk} Given an m-GRFN, we introduce a relative risk measure to quantify the contribution of component-specific evidence to the final survival outcome.
-In a GRFN, $\mu$ denotes the plausible log-survival time and is inversely related to risk.
+\textbf{Survival prediction interpretation with Component-wise Relative Risk.} Given an m-GRFN, we introduce a relative risk measure to measure the importance of component-specific evidence to the final survival outcome. \begin{remark} In a GRFN, $\mu$ denotes the plausible log-survival time and is inversely related to risk.
 Accordingly, for a WSI, the component-wise relative risk is defined as